zby/llm_recorder/README.md

 ### Chained Calls Example
 See [examples/chained_calls.py](examples/chained_calls.py) for an example of how to use `llm_recorder` to record and replay chained LLM calls.
-I saved the first two interactions in [examples/saves/chained_calls/](examples/saves/chained_calls/) and the example replays them before making another live call.
+I saved the first interaction in [examples/saves/chained_calls/](examples/saves/chained_calls/) and the example replays it before making live calls.

 ## Advanced Usage